4 Steps to Stronger Member Retention Via Credit Union Website Development

 Step 1: Understand the Complete Journey of Your Members

 For a credit union, your assortment of offerings progress with your members along a lifecycle similar to their own.
 Perhaps a member joins as a high schooler opening their first checking account.
 As time goes on, they apply for a car loan, and eventually a home loan.
-Eventually, they’ll refinance or pursue a small business loan to facilitate a career change.
+Perhaps they’ll later refinance or pursue a small business loan to facilitate a career change.

 Understanding your customers’ financial journey makes it easier for you to create content that targets each step they’re preparing to take.

 By knowing the demographic details of your customers and their current product mix, your organization can respond with details about the additional services you provide.
-Reinforce what sets your credit union apart by leaning into your customers’ needs and emotions.
+Reinforce what sets your credit union apart by leaning into your members’ needs and emotions.

 Step 2: Know What Differentiates Your Institution from Big Banks